yiransmind/yiransmind.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral researcher in Education at the University of Cambridge, where I study **AI-enhanced language learning** using interdisciplinary approaches.
+I am a doctoral researcher at the University of Cambridge.
+My research examines **AI-enhanced language education from an interdisciplinary perspective**.
 Prior to beginning my doctorate, I completed a Master of Research in Cognitive Neuroscience at University College London and a Master of Education in Human Development and Education at Harvard University.

 I have published in leading journals related to AI and language education, including the Journal of Computer Assisted Learning, International Journal of Human–Computer Interaction, Innovation in Language Learning and Teaching, System, and others, with over 300 citations in total.
 I also serve as an ad hoc reviewer for a wide range of related journals.